Why No Decision Is the Most Expensive Outcome in B2B

 Ninety million dollars.
 Every year.
 With almost no root-cause analysis.

-According to CSO Insights, “no decision” has been the most common deal outcome in enterprise B2B for over a decade - and the percentage has been increasing, not decreasing, despite massive investments in sales technology, training, and enablement (CSO Insights Sales Performance Report, 2024).
+common deal outcome in enterprise B2B for over a decade.
+The percentage has been increasing regardless of massive investments in sales technology, training, and enablement.

 More tools.
 More training.
 More enablement.
 More “no decision.”
 Something doesn’t add up.